Gigel Coman

-Gigel Coman (born 4 October 1978) is a Romanian football player and manager.
-He was raised at Naţional București as a left winger.
-Currently he is the assistant manager of Liga II club Metaloglobus București.
+Gigel Coman (born 4 October 1978) is a former Romanian footballer who played as a winger, currently sporting director at Liga II club Metaloglobus București.

 Club career

 Coman made his professional debut at FC Naţional București in 1996, before moving to FCU Politehnica Timişoara in the winter break of the 2004–05 season.

 In the summer of 2006, at the request of Cosmin Olăroiu – Steaua București's head coach – Coman is signed by Steaua București.

 International career

 As of 30 June 2006, Coman won three caps for Romania.